Victor Agali: Career

 On 27 December 2009, he was arrested at Schiphol airport near Amsterdam for carrying fake passports.

 He moved in summer 2010 to the Chinese Super League club Jiangsu Sainty.

+Agali is the head coach of AS Racine FC, a Lagos based professional football club that competes in the Nigeria National League.

 International career

 Agali has played for Nigeria at a number of occasions, including the 2000 Summer Olympics.